biblio-ai/extract/README.md

 [do_extract.sh](do_extract.sh)

+This script reach the [provider_oai_list.txt](provider_oai_list.txt) file and does automated git pull and gitp ush to this repository to keep it in sync

 ## XML folder in oai_extracts

 List of folders in `oai_extracts` and which OAI provider it corresponds to

 [provider_xml.md](provider_xml.md)

 ## Scripts